THE FIRST PROTESTANT CEMETERY ON MAINLAND SPAIN

 CREATION OF THE 'FUNDACIÓN CEMENTERIO INGLÉS DE MÁLAGA'

-With the cemetery in a legal vacuum, the British consul Bruce McIntyre decided that the best solution was to put it into the hands of a Foundation which could attempt to raise funds for it as a historic monument.
-In 2006 it became the property of the non profit making ‘Fundación Cementerio Inglés de Málaga’, entrusted with the mission of preserving, maintaining and administering it as part of the city’s heritage.
+With the cemetery in a legal vacuum, The British Consul, Bruce Alexander McIntyre, M.B.E. proposed to the British Government that the best solution would be to put it into the hands of a Spanish charitable Foundation that would attempt to raise funds to maintain it as a historic monument.
+With the agreement of the British Government, the ownership of the cemetery was transferred in 2006 to the non-profit making “Fundación Cementerio Inglés de Málaga” entrusted with the mission of preserving, maintaining, and administering it as part of the city’s heritage.

 The English Cemetery in Malaga was listed as a cultural asset (‘Bien de Interés Cultural’) by the Andalusian government in 2012, and is registered with the Association of Significant Cemeteries of Europe (ASCE) thanks to its outstanding artistic, historic, literary and botanical value.